 Panama to host U.N. climate talks in October

-Participants will aim for a full climate deal this year in Durban, South Africa, after two past attempts.
+However, it looks like the world will again fall short of a full climate deal this year in Durban, South Africa, after two past attempts.

-Rich economies are reluctant to make substantial cuts in their emissions beyond 2012 without commitments from big developing economies such as China and India to also curb their fast-rising emissions.
+Rich economies are reluctant to make substantial cuts in their emissions beyond 2012 without commitments from big developing economies like China and India to also curb their fast-rising emissions.